practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(C) Compile Scala source code "directly" to run on the JVM/README.md

 _scala-reflect.jar_

-I copied these Java Archive files from my Windows installation of Scala: _<my Windows Home dir>\.sbt\boot\scala-2.12.20\lib_ to the project root directory, that is here the same directory as the Scala source code file and run:
+I copied these Java Archive files from my Windows installation of Scala: _<my Windows Home dir>\.sbt\boot\scala-2.12.20\lib_ to the project root directory, that is here the same directory as the Scala source code file and run the compiled source code file on the JVM (Java Virtual Machine) like this:

 _> java -cp .\scala-library.jar;.\scala-reflect.jar;.\ hello_world_for_java_